‘Scrubs’ writer-producer arrested again on rape allegations

-A Hollywood television writer and producer was been arrested again on Tuesday for a series of rape allegations.
+(KTLA) – A Hollywood writer and producer was arrested again on Tuesday for a series of rape allegations involving five women.

-Eric Weinberg, 62, is facing 18 sexual abuse and assault charges filed by prosecutors.
+Eric Weinberg, 62, is facing 18 sexual abuse and assault charges filed by California prosecutors including rape, sexual assault, sexual battery, false imprisonment and more.
+The alleged assaults date back to 2014.

 Weinberg was a co-executive producer on hit shows such as “Scrubs,” “Californication,” and “Anger Management,” and has credits dating back to the mid-90s, according to his IMDB page.